-You already know your pet deserves the best, and this article will help you determine whether or not a pet insurance policy is part of that for your family.
-We’ll talk about how pet insurance plans work, and explain the ways Lemonade’s pet insurance is different.
+You already know your pet deserves the best, and this article will help you understand what pet insurance is, how it works, and explain the ways Lemonade’s pet insurance coverage is different.

 Here’s a quick preview of what we’ll be discussing: